Report release: Preliminary assessment of the pilot Structure approach to humanitarian sheltering

 Key findings

-• The assessments showed that it can be easily clad with tarpaulin and supports well, the addition of locally sourced materials, to adapt it further to those operational contexts.
+• The assessments showed that it can be easily clad with tarpaulin and supports adding locally sourced materials to adapt it further to those operational contexts.
 Protection was achieved against extreme temperatures, water, and vectors.

-•In post-emergency contexts, the Structure has proven to perform well and demonstrated with ease the ability to be upgraded using locally available materials.
+•In post-emergency contexts, the Structure has proven to perform well and can easily be upgraded using locally available materials.

-•The Structure has demonstrated its potential to perform well in transitional contexts, where local materials used to improve the performance and appropriateness of the Structure to culture and climate can later be reused or upcycled, into permanent housing being repaired or reconstructed.
+•The Structure has demonstrated its potential to perform well in transitional contexts, where local materials used to improve its performance and appropriateness to culture and climate can later be reused or upcycled into permanent housing that is repaired or reconstructed.

 • Further research or an extension of the pilot phase is recommended to understand the transitional opportunities offered by selecting materials that can subsequently be upcycled as part of the repair and reconstruction activities of permanent housing.

-We invite you to access our Report and Summary to find out more about Better Shelter’s innovation in the shelter sector for emergency, post-emergency and transitional contexts.
+We invite you to access our Report and Summary to learn more about Better Shelter’s innovation in the shelter sector for emergency, post-emergency, and transitional contexts.

 Read the report